NVIDIA Brev#

 There are two options to get you up and running with RAPIDS in a few steps, thanks to the Brev RAPIDS quickstart:

-Brev GPU Instances - quickly get the GPU, across most clouds, to get your work done.
+Brev GPU Environments - quickly get the GPU, across most clouds, to get your work done.

 Brev Launchables - quickly create one-click starting, reusable instances that you customized to your MLOps needs.

 Option 1.
-Setting up your Brev GPU Instance#
+Setting up your Brev GPU Environment#

-Navigate to the Brev console and click on “Create your first instance”.
+Navigate to the Brev and click on “Create Environment”.

 Option 2.
 Setting up your Brev Launchable#